t4y3/site-webdev/src/_guides/debugging.md

 [devtools-frontend README.][devtools-frontend README]
 </aside>

-TODO(kwalrath):
+**This page is a draft.** TODO(kwalrath):

 * Match text formatting and terminology of the Chrome DevTools docs — expecially the [JavaScript debugging reference][] and [JavaScript get started guide][], so readers can easily switch back and forth between these docs.
 * Check name of _Dart DevTools_.
-* Once Dart DevTools are ready for use by ordinary developers, make DDT the first section/page and CDT is second, with the DDT section having all the step-by-step directions.
+* Once Dart DevTools are ready for use by ordinary developers, make DDT the first section/page and CDT the second, with the DDT section having all the step-by-step directions.
-* Use macros for URLs, where possible.
+* Use macros in URLs, where available.

 ## Getting started with Chrome DevTools {#using-chrome-devtools}